 If you have many fragile items, packing your belongings can add to the stress of any house move.
-It is common to worry about the safety of your breakable items during transportation, after all, we all know that moving involves a lot of handling of boxes, and there’s nothing more annoying than finding your valuables broken when you get to your new house.
+It’s common to worry about the safety of your breakable items during transportation – after all, we all know that moving involves a lot of handling of boxes, and there’s nothing more annoying than finding your valuables broken when you get to your new house.

-For professional tips on how to pack fragile items for moving, if you’re planning on doing it yourself, read on.
+For professional tips on how to pack fragile items for moving by yourself, read on.

 Preparation is Key